Harishankar-GitHub/Go/README.md

 	- One such thing is try - catch block.
 	- And it is not needed in Go.
 	- No need to write semi colon while coding in Golang.
-		- But the document says semi colon is required,
+		- But the document says semi colon is required.
+		- Even if we put semicolons at the end of the statements (which is still correct), as soon as we save the file, the [Go Extension](https://code.visualstudio.com/docs/languages/go) that is in the Visual Studio Code removes it.
 		- Lexer does a lot of work.
+[Documentation](https://golang.org/ref/spec#Semicolons)
+- Types
+	- Case insensitive, almost
+	- We can also differenciate a method, variable etc., if it is private or public.
+	- If the first letter is capitalized, then it is Public.
+	- Variable type should be known in advance.
+		- But there are some syntax which allows us to declare a variable without specifying the type and it will predict the type on the go.
+	- Everything in the Golang is a Type.

+	* Few types
+		- String
+		- Bool
+		- Integer
+			- Aliases are involved too - `uint8`, `unit64`, `int8`, `int64`, `uintptr`
+		- Floating
+			- `float32`, `float64`
+		- Complex
+		- Arrays
+		- Slices
+		- Maps
+		- Structs
+		- Pointers

+	> Almost everything, Functions, CHannels etc., are Types in Golang.